yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/example_dpo.md

 ### Configuration for DPO

-We use the configurations in [`dpo.yaml`](https://github.com/modelscope/Trinity-RFT/tree/main/examples/dpo_humanlike/dpo.yaml) and [`train_dpo.yaml`](https://github.com/modelscope/Trinity-RFT/tree/main/examples/dpo_humanlike/train_dpo.yaml) for this experiment.
+We use the configurations in [`dpo.yaml`](https://github.com/modelscope/Trinity-RFT/tree/main/examples/dpo_humanlike/dpo.yaml) for this experiment.
 Some important setups are listed in the following:

 We run the experiment in a train mode, as there is no Explorer.
 To enable this mode, we config `mode` to `train` and pass the data path to the trainer.